baketti/Community-Forum/README.md

 The login process involves searching for users in the API based on the provided email.
 Since email addresses are unique, the API returns an array with the user as the first and only element.
 If the email is valid and exists in the system, the user's data is saved in localStorage, and the user is authenticated and authorized to access the platform.

 ### 2- Registration
 To obtain a valid email, the user must first complete the registration process.
-At this stage, the user has not yet provided their personal 'Go Rest' token.
+At this stage, the user has not yet provided their personal `Go Rest token`.
 To handle this, the project includes a folder named `environment`, containing a valid API key used solely for the registration API request.

 When the new user form is submitted, the registration request is intercepted, and the bearer token from the `environment` file is set.
 This is necessary because the user is not yet logged in, and without a token in localStorage, an unauthorized error would occur.
 This approach ensures the registration process can be completed without authentication issues.